 Slow Feedback and Approvals

-If design reviews take a week instead of two days, and stakeholder approval requires scheduling a meeting that is two weeks out, those delays flow directly into the timeline.
+If design reviews take a week instead of two days, and stakeholder approval requires scheduling a meeting two weeks out, those delays flow directly into the timeline.
 Development cannot proceed on features whose designs have not been approved.

 Underestimating Backend Complexity